seblammers/sebastianlammers.com/src/routes/posts/data-in-js-00/+page.md

 <ListFlip />

+With that said, let's go through a quick breakdown of the separate parts of this series.
 ## Brief contents

 <Card post={posts[0]} />

 The first part will introduce basic terminology to talk about tabular data and how that is typically represented in JavaScript.
 Arrays and Objects are introduced.

 <hr>

 <Card post={posts[1]} />

 The second part demonstrates useful methods that let you characterize a dataset.
 Slice(), filter(), Set(), and map() are introduced with practical examples.

 <hr>

 <Card post={posts[2]} />

 The third part goes deeper into basic methods that let you characterize a dataset.
 Reduce() and sort() are introduced.
 Map() has a reprise with some fundamental data wrangling applications.